Teen accidentally kills himself as friends watch on Instagram Live

 Stephens said it was an accident and not an intentional suicide.

 Several of his friends were watching when the shooting happened.
-Stephens said they rushed to her house afterwards.
+Stephens said they rushed to her house afterward.

 “There was about 40 to 50 kids outside," she said.
 "I guess these were the kids that were watching on live that live in the area.
 I guess when it happened they just ran over here.”